georgfedermann/ValueChainSimulator/README.md

 its products to customers or a kind of warehouse.

 ## System Description

+A value chain consists of several work centers.
+Work gets released to a value chain.
+Work gets processed inside the value chain.
+While work is in the value chain, it is work in process.
+Work leaving the value chain adds to throughput.
+Work inside the value chain adds to inventory.

 The simulator does not simulate the interfaces to the supplier at the start of the value chain or to the customer at the end of the value chain.